 SKILL-MIX ED: implementation of the non-medical practitioner workforce into the urgent and emergency care system skill-mix in England: a mixed methods study of configurations and impact.
 Mary Halter (Chief Investigator), Vari Drennan (Joint lead applicant), Heather Jarman (co-investigator), and other consortium members.
 Funded by the NIHR Health Services and Delivery Programme [link].

 FRAIL-T: the frailty in major trauma study.
 Heather Jarman (Chief Investigator), and other consortium members.
 Funded by the Burdett Trust.
 ISRCTN registration: 10671514 [link]

 Evaluating Mental Health Decision Units in acute care pathways (DECISION): A quasi-experimental and health economic evaluation.
 Heather Jarman (co-investigator), Steve Gillard (Chief Investigator) St George’s University of London, and other consortium members.
 Funded by the NIHR Health Services and Delivery Programme (17/49/70).
 PROSPERO registration: CRD42019151043 [link]

 The ED-CO study: a prospective enhanced surveillance study of carboxyhaemoglobin (CO) levels in patients attending the Emergency Department with symptoms suggestive of CO exposure.
 Heather Jarman (Chief Investigator), and other consortium members.
-Funded by the Gas Safety Trust.
+Funded by the CO Research Trust (formerly the Gas Safety Trust).
 ISRCTN registration: 16329899 [link]

 Testing a lay responder pathway to head injuries.
 Heather Jarman (co-investigator), Mary Halter (Chief Investigator), and other consortium members.
 Funded by the British Red Cross.